danielpradilla/or-tools-playground/docker/README.md

 or

 From within the directory
-docker build -t danielpradilla/or-tools .
+docker build --no-cache -t danielpradilla/or-tools .

 and then from the root of the application docker run -v `pwd`/www:/app/www -p 5000:80 --name or-tools-gunicorn  danielpradilla/or-tools